2016 Indian Line of Control strike

-On 29 September 2016, India announced that it conducted surgical strikes against militant launch pads across the Line of Control in Pakistani-administered Kashmir, and inflicted "significant casualties".
-Pakistan rejected India's claim, and instead claimed that Indian troops did not cross the Line of Control and had only skirmished with Pakistani troops at the border.

-Indian media reported the casualty figures variously from 35 to 70.
-Pakistan accepted the deaths of two Pakistani soldiers and nine wounded.
-Pakistani sources reported that at least eight Indian soldiers were killed in the exchange, and one was captured.
+The Indian Government termed the attack a surgical strike against "militant launch pads" in Pakistani territory.
+Pakistan rejected India's claim, and instead initially claimed that Indian troops did not cross the Line of Control and had only skirmished with Pakistani troops at the border, although it subsequently admitted to having captured an Indian soldier.
+Pakistani security sources claimed that at least eight Indian soldiers were killed in the exchange, and one was captured.
 India confirmed that one of its soldiers was in Pakistani custody, but denied that it was linked to the incident or that any of its soldiers had been killed.
 Pakistan said India was hiding its casualties.

+Independent analysts pointed out that the Indian government's casualty figures were considerably exaggerated, with the true number being a dozen or fewer.
+They also criticised the usage of the term "surgical strike", pointing to the fact that no use of air transport was made, and the incursions did not penetrate deep into Pakistani territory.
+Analysts wrote that the term "surgical strike" was used to portray the incident in a positive and nationalist light to the Indian public.
+The Indian news media uncritically reported the Indian government's version of events, often discouraging skepticism of the "surgical strike": television coverage was militant and nationalist in nature.

-Media outlets noted that the details regarding the "attack" were still unclear.
-Earlier that month, four militants had attacked the Indian army at Uri on 18th September 2016 in the Indian state of Jammu and Kashmir, and killed 19 soldiers.
-India's announcement of the claimed raid on 29 September marked the first time that the government had publicly acknowledged its forces crossing the Line of Control, amidst skepticism and disputing accounts.
-In the succeeding days and months, India and Pakistan continued to exchange fires along the border in Kashmir, resulting in dozens of military and civilian casualties on both the sides.
+Media outlets noted that the details regarding the attack remained unclear.
+India's announcement on 29 September marked the first time that the government had publicly acknowledged its forces crossing the Line of Control.
+In the succeeding days and months, India and Pakistan continued to exchange fires along the border in Kashmir, resulting in dozens of military and civilian casualties on both sides.